 For a more budget-friendly choice in town, try the Split Old Town Suites.
 Located directly on Split’s main street, the hotel’s ideal location is steps from the port, train and bus stations.
 Rooms are comfortable, well decorated and all include a kitchenette.

-The resort features a beautiful stretch of beachfront, an expansive pool, a spa and several restaurants.
+The resort features a beautiful stretch of beachfront, an expansive pool, a full-service spa and several restaurants.
 They also provide a shuttle into town if you can tear yourself away from the beach.

 Day 6 – The Island of Korčula